SamYatesSmith/BabyFoodBoxes/README.md

 ## Features

+### Title & Sub-title
+- This top title only appears on the Home page.
+Its purpose is to advise user as to the general outlook of the business.

 ### Navigation Bar

 - The navigation bar is present on all 4 pages.
 This bar is fully responsive and link the user to the following pages: Home, Our Story, Products and 'interested? which is a usable form.